MUSoC/Visualization-of-popular-algorithms-in-Python/Dijsktra's/README.md

-# Visualisation of BFS traversal using networkx library
+# Visualisation of Dijsktra's algorithm using networkx library

 ### INPUT ###